knoid/smart-agnc/README.md

  * showing the status of the VPN connection with just a glance at the tray icon
  * reconnecting the VPN connection when it drops
  * providing quick connection through the tray icon
- * customized scripts to extend it your way.
+ * extending it your way by adding custom scripts.

 ## Prerequisites